Neph0s/awesome-llm-role-playing-with-persona/README.md

 - **2023-10-30 We create this repository to maintain a paper list on *LLMs Role-Playing with Assigned Personas* .**

+- **2024-04-17 We are looking for collaborators interested in research on this topic.
+Contact us via email: xtwang21@m.fudan.edu.cn**

 ## 📜Content

 - [LLM Role-Playing/Persona Papers and Resources](#llm-role-playingpersona-papers-and-resources)